Skip to page content

 A photograph of cows in front of an anaerobic digester at Michigan State University.

-Some dairy farms and livestock operations use anaerobic digesters to produce biogas from manure and used bedding material from their barns.
-Some livestock farmers cover their manure holding ponds (also called manure lagoons) to capture biogas that forms in the lagoons.
-The methane in the biogas can be burned to heat water and buildings and as fuel in diesel-engine generators to generate electricity for the farm.
-EIA estimates that in 2020, 20 large dairies and livestock operations in the United States produced a total of about 173 million kWh (or 0.17 billion kWh) of electricity from biogas.
+Some dairy farms and livestock operations use anaerobic digesters to produce biogas from manure and from used bedding material in their barns.
+Some livestock farmers cover their manure holding ponds (also called manure lagoons) to capture the biogas that forms in the lagoons.
+The methane in the biogas can be burned to heat water and the air inside buildings and to generate electricity for the farm in diesel-engine generators.

 Burning wood